idaholab/moose/modules/optimization/doc/content/modules/optimization/examples/materialInv_diffusion_reaction.md

 # Material Inversion Example: Nonlinear Diffusion Reaction

-The following illustrates the capability of the MOOSE-Opt by applying the module to a nonlinear, material-inversion optimization problem:
+The following illustrates the capability of the MOOSE Optimization module by applying the module to a nonlinear, material-inversion optimization problem:

 !equation
 \begin{split}